arthurgassner/swisscycling-vertical-backend/README.md

 ## How to run

-To run it, run `docker compose build && docker compose up`.
+To run it, run `docker compose up --build`.

-> [!NOTE]
-> Make sure the docker volume `swisscycling-vertical-backend-data` has been created, i.e. <br>
-> `docker volume create swisscycling-vertical-backend-data`